 Swiss-made Petermann automatic lathes are a fine example of the Schweizer Landdrehautomat - or "Swiss-Auto" - a machine type conceived in Switzerland for the mass production of tiny watch parts.
 Unsurprisingly, the pioneers, such as A.Bechler and Tornos, were based in the little French-speaking town Moutier, an important centre of Swiss watch, clock and high-precision industry.
 However, contemporary lathes were also developed in Germany, by Strohm, Gauthier and Thiel, as well as in other European countries.

-Originally of entirely mechanical operation, with (at first) not an electronic circuit in sight, the lathes were used originally employed on the turning watch pinion shafts, axles and screws and parts for a variety of timing mechanisms, fuses, chronometers and precision mechanical instruments.
+Originally of entirely mechanical operation, with (at first) not an electronic circuit in sight, the "Swiss Auto" lathes were originally employed on the turning of watch pinion shafts, axles and screws and parts for a variety of timing mechanisms, fuses, chronometers and precision mechanical instruments.
 Their versatility and adaptability - and a design able to be scaled up to handler larger jobs - ensured that they were adopted for all manner of production process for which normal capstan (screw-machine) types were unsuitable.
 Today, since small screwed and other tiny parts - connectors for electronic components for example - are in ever-increasing demand, the Swiss-Auto type sliding-head automatic has adapted well to computer and 3-axis control and the fitting of multi-tool heads.
 The Taiwanese and Japanese, in particular, have had great success in this specialist area.
 Watch the video.

 Beautifully constructed, the pre-WW2 No. 0 was the smallest-ever Petermann model and intended for material up to 4 mm (0.157") diameter in brass and 2.5 mm (0.098") in steel As their success increased, all makers brought out larger models - Petermann's early range included the P3, P4, P7, P10, P16 and P25 - with the largest machines able to handle rod up to 30 mm in diameter.
 There was never any doubt about which Petermann machine was which for, cast to the body of each, was the maker's name and model designation (though some of their other products, such as miniature pinion cutters, were not so marked).